anki/cozmo-python-sdk/docs/source/getstarted.rst

 7. If done correctly, Cozmo will say the new phrase.

-Now that you have written your own Cozmo program, take a look at the rest of the Cozmo SDK package, and at the many other example programs to get more ideas.
+Now that you have written your own Cozmo program, take a look at the rest of the Cozmo SDK and at the many other example programs to get more ideas.

 `Click here to return to the Cozmo Developer website. <http://developer.anki.com>`_